MatthewHiggins2017/PrimedRPA/README.md

 ### Note

-Further instruction regarding the use of the PrimedRPA and example run files will be uploaded soon.
+Please see the link below for a guided walk-through of the PrimedRPA primer design process: https://github.com/MatthewHiggins2017/PrimedRPA/wiki/Example-Run

 If you encounter any bugs please contact me directly at **matthew.higgins[at]lshtm.ac.uk**